tonic/todo-list-exercise/js-full-stack/README.md

 ## Submission

-Please submit your work in one of the following ways:
+Please submit your work the following way:
 - Push to a new **GitHub repository** and share the link
-- Email a `.zip` or `.tar.gz` archive